93he/Offense-Meets-Defense-Protecting-OT-Camera-Systems/README.md

 Offense Meets Defense: OT Cybersecurity Strategies vs IT Adversary-in-the-Loop

-All name and number is Fake just to explain how that happend , I am not responsible for any illegal or unethical use of the information contained within it.
+All name and number is Fake just to explain how that happened , I am not responsible for any illegal or unethical use of the information contained within it.

 ⚖️ This document is for educational purposes only.
 The author is not responsible for any illegal or unethical misuse of the information provided , I am not responsible for any illegal or unethical use of the information contained within it.